ponchotitlan/will-they-wont-they-cfp/README.md

 ---

-> 🚨 This release works only for **Anthropic Claude API keys**.
+> 🚨 This release works only for **Anthropic LLMs API keys**.
 Further releases will include support for other vendors.

 ---